largehadroncollider/defcon-guide/DEF CON Guide.md

 In general, practice basic personal safety and situational awareness.
 Be aware of who and what is going on around you/behind you, what people are doing with their hands, etc. Always have a buddy who knows where you are at any given time and have established meet up points in case you get separated.
 Set up check-in times/deadlines if people are going to be separated so that other people know when/if to be concerned.
 Never go wandering around alone!

 DEF CON attendees are as diverse as their places of business, and for a variety of reasons, including personal comfort, security clearances, legal agreements, etc., people may be more or less comfortable about sharing where they work.
 In general, consider being cautious about being too open about your own place of employment.
-And, leave it up to others to say where they work, if they feel comfortable.
+And leave it up to others to say where they work, if they feel comfortable.

 Everyone who comes to DEF CON deserves to enjoy themselves and have a safe and fun experience.
 If you are being harassed or attacked or made to feel unsafe by anyone while attending DEF CON, find a Goon or a DEF CON staff member (or a police officer or casino staff/security officer).
 You can also call or text **725-867-7255** for help.